Oligacanthorhynchidae: Oncicola

-This species was described by a sample infecting the intestine of the ocelot (Leopardus pardalis) in Venezuela, where it gets its name.
-It differs from other species of the genus mainly by its longer lemnisci which have six nuclei.
-There is no sexual dimorphism, with males ranging in length from 13.5 to 14.4 mm (without proboscis) and 2 mm maximum width and females ranging in length from 15 to 16 mm (also without proboscis) with a maximum width of 1.9 to 2.2 mm.

-Cystacanths of O. venezuelensis are present in the hemocoel of Caribbean termites (Nasutitermes acajutlae) from St. Thomas and St. John islands in the U.S. Virgin Islands as an intermediate host.
-Cystacanths were present in Other intermediate hosts including in subcutaneous nodules of lizards (Anolis cristatellus and Anolis stratulus), in the greater omentum of small Indian mongooses (Urva auropunctata), and embedded in mesenteries of pearly-eyed thrashers (Margarops fuscatus).
-The host from the U.S Virgin Islands is yet to be determined.

 Pachysentis

-The genus Pachysentis Meyer, 1931 contains ten species.
-Generally, they look identical to Oncicola apart from the number of hooks on the proboscis.
+The genus Pachysentis contains ten species with Pachysentis canicola being the type species.
+It was described by Meyer in 1931.
+They look identical to Oncicola apart from the number of hooks on the proboscis.
 Species of Oncicola have 36 or less hooks whereas species of Pachysentis have more.
 Specifically, the proboscis is not quite spherical and contains 42 to 102 hooks arranged into 12 longitudinal rows 3 to 12 hooks each.
 The rows may be regularly or irregularly alternating and straight or crooked.
 Hooks have tips with or without barbs, and the larger hooks with complex manubria and roots with the remaining spines being rootless.
 The trunk is fairly wide relative to the length with the anterior half usually wider than the posterior half.
 The testes are in tandem with at least one located before the middle of the worm.
 There are eight cement glands compactly arranged each with single giant nucleus used to temporarily close the posterior end of the female after copulation.
 The eggs have a sculptured outer membrane.
 Hosts include Brazilian or Egyptian carnivores.
 Species can be distinguished based on the number and arrangements of proboscis hooks, whether these hooks are barbed, the arrangement of the cement glands, host, and the length of lemnisci.